-HALE - Summertime calls to mind days which seemed to have lasted forever, spending time with friends and family or in blissful solitude, on land and on the water in northeast Michigan.
+HALE - Summertime calls to mind days which seemed to have last forever spending time with friends and family, or in blissful solitude, on land and on the water in Northeast Michigan.

-For some who would spend a week or more at summer camps, recollections of fun and adventure stretch long in their memories, with many wishing they could experience it, "just one more time."
+For some who would spend a week or more at summer camps, memories filled with fun and adventure stretch long in their minds, with many wishing they could experience it, "just one more time."

-Sitting around a campfire roasting marshmallows, telling tales of staying in primitive cabins and sharing discoveries.
-Exploring forested paths and canoeing on a lake.
-Learning to ride a horse and shooting a rifle.
-Dining hall games and meals.
-Sandy beaches and sunning on boat docks.
+To sit around a campfire roasting marshmallows and telling tales, of staying in primitive cabins and sharing discoveries; exploring forested paths and canoing on a lake; learning to ride a horse and shoot a rifle; dining hall games and meals; sandy beaches and sunning on boat docks.

-For a lucky group of women, they were able to go back to the place where friendships were forged and memories made.
-From near and far, they journeyed to property formerly occupied by YWCA Camp Maqua, nestled on the sun-dappled hills of the southwestern shore of Loon Lake in Hale.
+One lucky group of women were able to go back to the place where friendships were forged and memories made.
+From near and far, they journeyed to property formerly occupied by YWCA Camp Maqua, nestled on the sundappled hills on the southwestern shore of Loon Lake in Hale.

-The purpose of the gathering was a centennial celebration of the YWCA camp, with a reunion of campers and staff, which was held on June 25.
+The purpose of the gathering was a centennial celebration of the YWCA camp, a reunion of campers and staff, which was held on June 25.